recmo/uint/README.md

 * Compatible with std `u64`, etc types.
 See Rust's [integer methods](https://doc.rust-lang.org/stable/std/primitive.u64.html).
 * Adhere to [Rust API Guidelines](https://rust-lang.github.io/api-guidelines)
 * Montgomery REDC and other algo's for implementing prime fields.
+* **Community maintained**.
+Support for use in foreign bindings for Swift and Kotlin though [ruint-uniffi](https://github.com/paolodamico/ruint-uniffi) crate.

 ## To do